 Google Pixel 2XL

 The software giant, Google, announced two “Made by Google” smartphones this year, Pixel 2 and Pixel 2XL.
-While the Pixel 2 comes with the normal display with thick bezels, the Pixel 2XL, a higher-variant of the same model, sports full vision display with 18:9 screen-to-body aspect ratio.And you will also find dual front facing speakers on top and bottom.
+While the Pixel 2 comes with the normal display with thick bezels, the Pixel 2XL, a higher-variant of the same model, sports full vision display with 18:9 screen-to-body aspect ratio.And you will also find dual front-facing speakers on top and bottom.

-The Pixel 2XL comes clad in an aluminium body with hybrid coating and a Corning Gorilla Glass 5 protection.
+The Pixel 2XL comes clad in an aluminum body with hybrid coating and a Corning Gorilla Glass 5 protection.
 Other features of the phone include POLED Display, a camera with OIS+EIS support, Android Oreo and Snapdragon 835 processor.

 To mark the tenth anniversary of iPhone, Apple on September 12 announced a refreshingly new iPhone, dubbed as the iPhone X. The new iPhone X marks the beginning of the infinity display with 18:9 screen aspect ration on the Apple smartphones.